end2endzone/AnyRtttl/README.md

 Use `ANY_RTTTL_VERSION` to get the current version of the library.

-Define `ANY_RTTTL_INFO` to activate library state debugging via the serial port.
+Define `ANY_RTTTL_INFO` to enable library state debugging via the serial port.
 Define `ANY_RTTTL_DEBUG` to enable more detailed, advanced debugging of the library.
 See [GlobalMacros.md](GlobalMacros.md) which provides instructions for creating global macros.

 Define the global macro `ANY_RTTTL_DONT_USE_TONE_LIB` to disable linking with Arduino's built‑in `tone()` and `noTone()` functions.
 When defined, AnyRtttl will not use these functions and your sketch will not link or depend on the tone library.